-Chester by-election candidates announced after MP quit
+Chester: Candidates announced in race to replace code-breach MP

 - Published

-Labour and the Conservatives have named candidates for a by-election triggered by the resignation of an MP after "serious sexual misconduct" complaints.
+The major parties have named candidates for a by-election triggered by the resignation of an MP after "serious sexual misconduct" complaints.

 City of Chester MP Christian Matheson quit after complaints against him were upheld by a parliamentary watchdog.

-Labour want Samantha Dixon to replace Mr Matheson at Westminster, while the Tories have put forward Liz Wardlaw.
+Labour want Samantha Dixon to replace Mr Matheson at Westminster, while Liz Wardlaw is standing for the Tories and Rob Herd for the Liberal Democrats.

-Other candidates have yet to be announced for the by-election, which will take place on 1 December.
+The by-election is set to take place on 1 December.

 Mr Matheson secured a majority of more than 6,000 at the 2019 general election, having snatched the seat for Labour from the Conservatives in 2015.

-In that year's general election he won the battleground seat by just 93 votes.
+In that year's general election, he won the battleground seat by just 93 votes.

 The panel upheld two allegations of sexual misconduct against Mr Matheson by a former member of his staff.